Web4-Organisation/Web4-Rules-Generator-AI/README.md

-# Web4 Communitz Guidelines
+# Web4 Community Guidelines

-Web4 Communitz Guidelines is a Next.js application, powered by [Linkspreed](https://linkspreed.com), that leverages the Gemini API via Genkit to generate draft community rule sets for [Web4](https://web4.one) communities.
+Web4 Community Guidelines is a Next.js application, powered by [Linkspreed](https://linkspreed.com), that leverages the Gemini API via Genkit to generate draft community rule sets for [Web4](https://web4.one) communities.
 Administrators can select predefined tags or provide a custom prompt to describe their community, and the AI will generate a tailored set of guidelines.
 These rules can then be reviewed, edited, and exported as a Markdown file, ready for use in GitHub repositories or other platforms.

 ## Features